 We see a lot of success stories in sports with athletes doing brilliantly and earning a name for themselves.
-But it is the stories of sportsmen turning around failure into success that has the real flavor and something one can take inspiration from.
+But it is the stories of sportsmen turning around failure into a success that has the real flavour and something one can take inspiration from.

 Here are 10 such stories in what will be your overdose of inspiration for the week:

 Once, a young school boy was caught in a fire accident in his school and was assumed that he would not live.
 His mother was told that he was sure to die, for the terrible fire had devastated the lower half of his body.
 Even if he were to survive, he would be a cripple throughout his life.